Missed Opportunities

 She knows I am here.
 She can feel me.
 My presence guides her.
 How should I present myself?

 I wish I could see her eyes, but they are hidden behind the reflective face shield.
 I picture them as intelligent.
 I imagine her lips set in a thin line; a vain attempt to hold in the pain.
-Its not just her leg that is injured.
+It’s not just her leg that is injured.
 Her essence radiates hurt.

 Pity fills me, and I scan her thoughts for something pleasant.
 I find something in that brilliant mind, something from her childhood.
 I assume that visage.